SystemsApproach/tcpcc/algorithm.rst

 the sender which subsequent segments, if any, had been received, then the sender could be more intelligent about which segments it retransmits, draw better conclusions about the state of congestion, and make better RTT estimates.
-A second TCP extension supporting this is described in the next section.
+A TCP extension supporting this is described in the next section.

-.. _key-open-source:
-.. admonition::  Key Takeaway

-   There is one other point to make about computing timeouts.
-It is a surprisingly tricky business, so much so, that there is an entire RFC dedicated to the topic: `RFC
-   6298 <https://tools.ietf.org/html/rfc6298>`__.
-The takeaway is that
-   sometimes fully specifying a protocol involves so much minutiae that the line between specification and implementation becomes blurred.
-   That has happened more than once with TCP, causing some to argue that “the implementation **is** the specification.”
-But that’s not necessarily a bad thing as long as the reference implementation is available as open source software.
-More generally, the industry is seeing open source software grow in importance as open standards receed in importance.

 4.2 TCP Extensions
 ------------------

-We have mentioned at four different points in this and earlier chapters that there are extensions to TCP that help to mitigate the problems TCP faced as congestion became a problem and networks got faster.
-These extensions are designed to have as small an impact on TCP as possible.
-In particular, they are realized as options that can be added to the TCP header.
-(We glossed over this point earlier, but the reason why the TCP header has a ``HdrLen`` field is that the header can be of variable length; the variable part of the TCP header contains the options that have been added.)
+Most of the techniques described in this chapter are adjustments to the sender's behavior, with no changes to the over-the-wire protocol.
+The exceptions are a set of four extensions to the TCP header, which we introduce here.

+These extensions are realized as options that can be added to the TCP header.
 The significance of adding these extensions as options rather than changing the core of the TCP header is that hosts can still communicate using TCP even if they do not implement the options.
 Hosts that do implement the optional extensions, however, can take advantage of them.
-The two sides agree that they will use the options during TCP’s connection establishment phase (which we have not describe).
+The two sides agree that they will use the options during TCP’s connection establishment phase.

 The first extension helps to improve TCP’s timeout mechanism.
 Instead of measuring the RTT using a coarse-grained event, TCP can read the actual